top of page

 Records & Milestones

-Jones's 8th successful UFC Light Heavyweight Championship defense — the second-most defenses in the division's history at the time.
+Jones's 8th successful UFC Light Heavyweight Championship defense.

-Khaos Williams's 27-second KO of Alex Morono was the third-fastest KO in UFC welterweight history at the time of the event.
+Khaos Williams's 27-second KO of Alex Morono was one of the fastest KOs in UFC welterweight history at the time — his promotional debut.

-Shevchenko's second successful flyweight title defense — part of a 7-fight winning streak at 125 lbs.
+Shevchenko's second successful flyweight title defense at R3 1:03.

-Reyes's first career professional loss, ending a 12-0 unbeaten run dating back to 2014.
+Reyes's first career professional loss, ending a 12-0 unbeaten run.

 MMA Decisions media scoring: 18–9 in favour of Reyes — one of the largest discrepancies between media and judges in any modern UFC title fight.